 Where: 15-16 Gerrard Street, W1D 6JE

 What: Set across three floors of a Soho townhouse, Opium is a dim sum parlour and cocktail bar inspired by 1920s Shanghai.
 The fun decor and seductive atmosphere make it a great date night spot, while the menu of delectable dim sum is well paired with an extensive list of cocktails.
-Our top picks include the lobster dumplings and the barbecue pork buns, while from the drinks, the Five Hit Punch is a lethally addictive concoction.
+Our top picks include the lobster dumplings and the barbecue pork buns, while from the drinks, the Opium No. 9 is a lethally addictive concoction.

 Where: 15-16 Gerrard Street, W1D 6JE